adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 - We know where the module begins and ends.
 - We can inspect the element's styles easily.
 - The HTML is half the size.
+- When we read the related CSS, we have a dedicated constructs, properties and values that exist for this very purpose.
+To manage styles in a readable fashion.

 ## 2. Because it's easier to build responsive sites